-Disclosure of Corporate D 0 1 0 11 1 The second se Governance D.6.1 Complied This requirement is met with the presentation of this report.
+Disclosure of Corporate D.6.1 Complied This requirement is met with the presentation of this report.
+Governance D.0.1 Complied this requirement is thet with the presentation of this report.

 E. Institutional Investors

 E.1 Shareholders' Voting

 Institutional shareholders are required to make considered use of their votes and are encouraged to ensure their voting intentions are translated into practice.